grislyeye/grislyeye.com/content/blog/spark-lifepath-system/spark-lifepath-system.md

 Randomisation simulates depth by creating unexpected situations, implying a larger world.

+When you [[Do not disregard random rolls]] you create a sense of realism by sharing in the feeling of discovery with your players.

+When you [[Do not disregard random rolls]], this can also save time during prep.

 But, the simulation breaks down as random elements begin to repeat.

 Just as [[Random encounters can strain belief]], randomness can strain belief.